TekTroller/StudyFind/README.md

 A mobile-based decentralized application (DAPP) used to store medical data based on ReactNative, NodeJS and Ethereum.

-How to start the frontend on computer:
+How to run the app:

 1. Download Android Studio.
 2. Go to AVD Manager --> +create virtual device